Logo

 Gretchen Whitmer was elected to a full term in November, and reelected in 2010.

-On May 11,2016, it was announced that the judges of Michigan's 30th Judicial Circuit Court had unanimously selected Gretchen Whitmer to serve the remaining six months of outgoing Ingham County Prosecutor Stuart Dunnings III's term, after he was arrested on March 14,2016, and charged with 11 counts of involvement with a prostitute and four counts of willful neglect of duty.
+On May 11,2016, it was announced that the judges of Michigan's 30th Judicial Circuit Court had unanimously selected Gretchen Whitmer to serve the remaining six months of outgoing Ingham County Prosecutor Stuart Dunnings III's term.

 On June 21,2016, Gretchen Whitmer was administered the oath of office as prosecutor by Ingham County Circuit Court Chief Judge Janelle Lawless.

-On July 22,2016, Gretchen Whitmer issued an 11-page report on whether Dunnings's alleged criminal activity had affected cases handled by the office.
+In July 2016, Gretchen Whitmer issued an 11-page report on whether Dunnings's offenses had affected cases the office handled.

 On January 3,2017, Gretchen Whitmer announced she would run in the 2018 Michigan gubernatorial race.